Teun/SnappetChallenge/Narrative.md

 I'm going for a TDD approach where I write the tests before I implement the methods.
 I'm going with NUnit, since that's what I'm already familiar with.

-I think that I will skip the unit tests for the JSON answer data file loader.
-That looks like it will take too much time.
-I want to test, but I also want to have functionality to show.